asheri1/MultiAlgorithm-VacuumCleaner-Simulator/README.md

 ```

-## A representation of the house as the algorithm should refer to it during the run (from ex2/ex3)
+## A representation of the house as the algorithm should refer to it during the run
 ```
 currentLocation: layout[16][2] = D
 number of steps so far = 0